iamrafiul/yelp-data-explorer/README.md

 ```
 docker-compose up
 ```
+This will build, (re)create, start, and attach to containers for a service.
 Docker will create the containers and will run the `spark-submit` job.
 If everything goes well, you will have all the data in cassandra under the keyspace
 `yelp_data`.

 It will take some time becasue of the extraction of `.tar` file.
-Also, the amount of data is more than 8 GB and we are running only one cluster of cassandra which is not optimal.
+Also, the amount of data is more than 8 GB and we are running a single cluster of cassandra which is not optimal.